The Big Picture 2: Public Expenditure on Artistic, Cultural and Creative activity in Australia in 2007-08 to 2019-20

 Acknowledgement

-This report was written by Dr Jodie Trembath and Kate Fielding from A New Approach (ANA).
-The primary research underpinning it was led by Dr Stephen Cuttriss from the Social Research Centre, with assistance from Louise Nisbet.
+This report was written by Kate Fielding and Dr Jodie Trembath from A New Approach (ANA).
+The primary research underpinning it was led by Tim Acker from Tracker Development.
+Additional research support was provided by Aakanksha Sidhu from ANA.

 © A New Approach

-This work is copyrighted.
+This work is copyright.
 All material published or otherwise created by A New Approach think tank is licensed under a Creative Commons – Attribution – Non-Commercial 4.0 International Licence.

 A New Approach acknowledges that it meets, works and travels on the lands of First Nations peoples.
 We pay our respects to Elders past and present, and to all First Nations peoples.